CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 - Configuring an Azure Kubernetes Service.
 - Securing and accessing container applications both internally and externally.

    > For all the resources in this lab, we are using the **East US** region.
-Verify with your instructor this is the region to use for class.
+Verify with your instructor that this is the region to use for class.

 ## Lab Objectives

 - Task 1: Create an Azure Container Registry.
-- Task 2: Create a Dockerfile, build a container and push it to Azure Container Registry.
+- Task 2: Create a Dockerfile, build a container, and push it to Azure Container Registry.
 - Task 3: Create an Azure Kubernetes Service cluster.
 - Task 4: Grant the AKS cluster permissions to access the ACR.
 - Task 5: Deploy an external service to AKS.
-- Task 6: Verify the you can access an external AKS-hosted service.
+- Task 6: Verify that you can access an external AKS-hosted service.
 - Task 7: Deploy an internal service to AKS.
-- Task 8: Verify the you can access an internal AKS-hosted service.
+- Task 8: Verify that you can access an internal AKS-hosted service.

 ### Task 1: Create an Azure Container Registry